 Timbor insecticide & wood preservative

-I've gotten a number of questions this week about the insecticide Timbor.
-Rather than answer individual e-mails I decided to post a new page at our 'Bugs site about using Timbor for structural pests and to add a link here on the blog.
+I get many questions about the insecticide Timbor.
+Rather than answer individual e-mails I decided to post a page at our 'Bugs site about using Timbor for structural pests and to add a link here on the blog.

 Timbor is made from sodium borate crystals (borax).
 Borates have many industrial uses in addition to their use as insecticides and fungicides.
 Borate-based insecticides have been around for a long time.
 They act mostly as stomach poisons, which means they must be eaten to be effective, as opposed to contact insecticides which are absorbed through the insect's cuticle.